emberjs/website/source/blog/2018-12-21-the-ember-times-issue-78.md

 ## [RFC: Glimmer Components ✨](https://github.com/emberjs/rfcs/pull/416)

-[@pzuraq](https://github.com/pzuraq) put up an RFC for supporting **Glimmer components** – which are simpler, more declarative and ergonomic approach to building components – into Ember’s public API.
+[@pzuraq](https://github.com/pzuraq) put up an RFC (Request for Comments) for supporting **Glimmer components** – which represent a simpler, more declarative and ergonomic approach to building components – into Ember’s public API.
 Glimmer components will be the new default app experience in [Ember Octane](https://github.com/emberjs/rfcs/blob/26c4d83fb66568e1087a05818fb39a307ebf8da8/text/0000-roadmap-2018.md#ember-octane).

 Glimmer components aim to eliminate confusion with classic components, by aligning more closely with modern template syntax and features such as: